Peter Langloh Donkin

 Air Commodore Peter Langloh Donkin, CBE, DSO (19 June 1913 – 12 July 2000) was a New Zealand reconnaissance pilot with the Royal Air Force (RAF).
 He is thought to be the first western serviceman to be attacked by the Germans in the Second World War.

+In February 1938, he was a flight lieutenant and a flight commander of No. 16 Squadron RAF.

 Citation for Distinguished Service Order, 22 February 1944: